Invited talk · RoboARCH @ ICRA 2026 · Vienna · 5 June 2026

 $$\textcolor{#8a3f9c}{\pi^{k+1}}=(1{-}\textcolor{#557a3a}{\beta})\,\textcolor{#8a3f9c}{\pi^{k}_{\text{loc}}}+\textcolor{#557a3a}{\beta}\,\textcolor{#8a3f9c}{\pi^{k}_{\text{glb}}},\qquad \pi\propto e^{-J/\eta}$$

-Each component is a Gibbs measure $\pi_\bullet\propto e^{-J/\eta_\bullet}$ (its weights $p_{\eta_\bullet}=\nabla_v R_{\eta_\bullet}$), so the convex mix is again a valid distribution: an explicit exploit (cold $\eta_{\text{loc}}$) to explore (warm $\eta_{\text{glb}}$) knob $\beta$.
+Each component is a Gibbs measure $\pi_\bullet\propto e^{-J/\eta_\bullet}$ (its weights $p_{\eta_\bullet}=\nabla_v R_{\eta_\bullet}$), so the convex mix is again a valid distribution. $\beta$ is one knob from exploit (cold $\eta_{\text{loc}}$) to explore (warm $\eta_{\text{glb}}$).

 Both reducers are $\nabla R_\lambda$ from the temperature family: expectation is just soft-min, differentiated.